ananaue/mtt-bokeh/README.md

 </p>

 ## 1. Requirements
-- Install selenium and either gecko or chromedriver, as discussed under ["install with pip" (unless using conda)](https://docs.bokeh.org/en/latest/docs/user_guide/output/export.html).
-If using windows, Add the folder containing the driver in Path under User Environment Variables (different process for mac/linux)
+- Install Selenium and either Gecko or Chromedriver, as discussed under ["install with pip" (unless using Conda)](https://docs.bokeh.org/en/latest/docs/user_guide/output/export.html).
+If using Windows, add the folder containing the driver in Path under User Environment Variables (different process for Mac/Linux)
   - This is needed for PNG and SVG export.
 - Install packages listed in requirements.txt (run `pip install -r requirements.txt`)